bitfocus/companion-module-gudesystems-smartpdu/companion/HELP.md

 ## Actions

 - **Turn ON Outlet**
-  Turns a specified outlet on.
+  Turns a specified outlet (or all outlets) on.

 - **Turn OFF Outlet**
-  Turns a specified outlet off.
+  Turns a specified outlet (or all outlets) off.

 - **Toggle Outlet**
   Flips the state of the outlet (on → off or off → on).